TheThingsNetwork/lorawan-stack/DEVELOPMENT.md

 ## Documentation

-The documentation site for The Things Network Stack is built from the `doc` folder.
+The documentation site for The Things Stack is built from the `doc` folder.
 All content is stored as Markdown files in `doc/content`.

 In order to build the documentation site with the right theme, you need to run